Joseph Lewis Loutzenhiser

 Through the years at Vortx I've progressed, as Vortx has progressed, from developing custom one-off solutions to maintaining Editions - verticals specific to an industry.
 Of the development staff I was the last to move to the Editions, as I had an aptitude for being able to deliver a diverse number of solutions with varied technology which lends itself to the challenges of custom development.
 I have also developed a number of integrations for AspDotNetStorefront and our Editions.
 Usually these integrations are based on exploratory work I have done on my own time that I then bring to Vortx to polish.

-Now fifteen years later I work across the full stack, from the database up through to the UI, adding features and fixes to AspDotNetStorefront and our Editions.
+Now eighteen years later I work across the full stack, from the database up through to the UI, adding features and fixes to AspDotNetStorefront and our Editions.

 Vortx maintains exceptionally high coding standards, I believe much higher than the industry at large.
 This was the result of prolonged effort by our Lead Developer Josh Belden and our Lead Architect Jason Addington.
 Josh and Jason are no longer at Vortx, but the culture they instilled lives on in the quality of code I create and deliver, and I am thankful for the high standards they set.